 Sony's Extra Bass earbuds are on the big and heavy side.
 So, if you like to lie in bed and listen to music, they can be uncomfortable pressed against your ear.
 If that's not a deal-breaker, the 12mm drivers deliver amazing bass for earbud-style headphones.

-If you like big bass, the Sony Extra Bass are the earbuds for you.
+If you like big bass, you can pick up a pair of Sony Extra Bass for aroudn $26.

 Harman Kardon AKG Y20U